jakeb1090/eos-counter/README.md

-# esbuild React Javascript Template
+# eos Currency Counter

-> This is a Javascript template for [esbuild create react app](https://github.com/awran5/esbuild-create-react-app) project.
+> This is a template for [esbuild create react app](https://github.com/awran5/esbuild-create-react-app) project.

 ## What is inside?